Axe historique

 The Arc de Triomphe du Carrousel, the obelisk of the Place de la Concorde, the Arc de Triomphe, and the Grande Arche of La Défense, on the same sightline.

-The Axe historique (/fr/; "historical axis") refers to a straightly aligned series of thoroughfare streets, squares, monuments and buildings that extend from the centre of Paris, France, to the west-northwest of the city.
+The Axe historique (/fr/; "Historical axis") is a straightly aligned series of thoroughfare streets, squares, monuments and buildings that extend from the centre of Paris, France, to the west-northwest of the city.
 It is also known as the Voie Triomphale (/fr/; "triumphal way").

 History

 The Axe historique began with the creation of the Champs-Élysées, designed in the 17th century to create a vista to the west, extending the central axis of the gardens to the royal Tuileries Palace.
-Today the Tuileries Garden (Jardin des Tuileries) remain, preserving their wide central pathway, though the palace was burned down during the Paris Commune, 1871.
+Today the Tuileries Garden remain, preserving their wide central pathway, though the palace was burned down during the Paris Commune, 1871.

 Between the Tuileries Garden and the Champs-Élysées extension a jumble of buildings remained on the site of the Place de la Concorde until early in the reign of Louis XV, for whom the square was at first named.
 Then the garden axis could open through a grand gateway into the new royal square.

 To the east, the Tuileries Palace faced an open square, the Place du Carrousel.
 There, by order of Napoleon, the Arc de Triomphe du Carrousel was centered on the palace (and so on the same axial line that was developing beyond the palace).
 Long-standing plans to link the Louvre Palace, as the disused palace was called, with the Tuileries, by sweeping away the intervening buildings, finally came to fruition in the early 19th century.
 Consequently, the older axis extending from the courtyard of the Louvre is slightly skewed to the rest of what has become the Axe historique, but the Arc du Carrousel, at the fulcrum between the two, serves to disguise the discontinuity.

 To the west, the completion of the Arc de Triomphe in 1836 on the Place de l'Étoile at the western end of the Champs-Élysées formed the far point of this line of perspective, which now starts at the equestrian statue of Louis XIV placed by I.M.
 Pei adjacent to his Louvre Pyramid in the Cour Napoléon of the Louvre.